outerbounds/metaflow-tools/nebius/terraform/README.md

 tenant_id = "" # you can get from your console
 project_id = "" # you can get from your console
 vpc_subnet_id = "" # you can get from your console
+storage_container_name = "[YOUR USERNAME]-metaflow-storage-container" # A bucket name should be unique across the region.
 ```

 This is used to help generate unique resource names for: